 All women are at risk for cervical cancer, but it occurs most often in women over the age of 30.
 Cervical cancer is highly preventable due to regular screening exams (Pap tests) and a vaccine to prevent human papillomavirus (HPV).
 For women aged 21-65, it is important to continue getting a Pap test as directed by your doctor.
 Women are encouraged to talk to their health care provider about both of these screening tests.
 The Health Department’s clinics provides access to this important screening tool.
 To make an appointment please call the Health Department at 910-893-7550.
 Cervical cancer is preventable with regular screening tests and follow-up.
 It also is highly curable when found and treated early.
 For more information on how you can lower your risk of cervical cancer, click on the title.

 Mammography screening remains the best available method to detect breast cancer early.
-The Health Department provides mobile mammography screenings in partnership with Rex Mobile Mammography screenings will be held on September 17, 2014.
+When breast cancer is found early, chances of survival are higher.
+A mammogram is an X-ray picture of the breast and is the most effective way to detect breast cancer early.
+The Health Department provides access to mobile mammography screenings in partnership with Rex Mobile Mammography.
+Screenings will be held January 20, 2017.
 Pre-registration is required.
-See the Downloads Box below for an application or call 910-814-6197 for more information.
+For an application see the Downloads Box or call 910-814-6197 or 910-893-7550.

 Become a fan of Harnett County Health Department by visiting our Facebook Page.
 We update our page with upcoming events and programs, photos, health news and more.
 This is also a great way to interact with us.
 Click on the title to visit our page.